Biogas plants: flexible production of renewable energy from biomass

 Biogas plants and bio-methane plants – it's what comes out that matters

 Another distinction is biogas plants versus bio-methane plants.
 Both plants produce biogas.
-In biogas plants, this biogas is processed a little and then converted directly into electricity and heat in a nearby cogeneration unit.
+In biogas plants (the most common type in Germany), this biogas is processed a little and then converted directly into electricity and heat in a nearby cogeneration unit.
 Bio-methane plants process the biogas so thoroughly that – like natural gas – it consists almost entirely of methane.
 This bio-methane can therefore be fed directly into the natural gas network where it can be transported and burned where the energy is needed.

 Waste plants: sensible use of organic waste